 Common- Rolling scars are caused by damage under the surface of the skin.
 They give the skin a wave-like appearance.
 They tend to be wide and shallow.

-The Reguva pen used at Cascade Skin and Laser is considered one of the best treatments for acne scarring and our amazing Q plus C laser is great for hyperpigmentation.
+The Reguva pen used at Cascade Medical Spa is considered one of the best treatments for acne scarring and our amazing Q plus C laser is great for hyperpigmentation.
 Call us for a free consult to find out which of our treatment options is going to be best for you.